• Skip to main content

 One of the features of cash value whole life insurance policies is the ability to access your cash value using policy loans.

-Cash values accumulate on a tax-deferred basis, not tax-free basis.
+Cash values accumulate on a tax-deferred basis, not a tax-free basis.

-The appeal of the cash value savings component of your whole life is that you may accumulate cash.
+The appeal of the cash value savings component of your whole life policy is the potential to accumulate cash.

-As long as the cash is accessed via a loan and the policy hasn’t lapsed, there is no taxation on the cash you receive.
+If you access the cash through a loan and the policy hasn’t lapsed, you won’t be taxed on the cash you receive.

 If you lapse the policy, you may trigger a significant taxable event for yourself.

-Always consult your tax advisor as we don’t give tax advice.
+Always consult your CPA, as we don’t give tax advice.

 Dividends

-When your whole life insurance policy pays dividends, it is called a “participating” policy.
+A whole life insurance policy that pays dividends is called a “participating” policy.

 (consult your tax advisor for full details regarding taxation).